Jerome Packard

 Jerome Packard is an American linguist specializing in Chinese linguistics and psycholinguistics.
-He is Professor Emeritus of Chinese, Educational Psychology and Linguistics at the University of Illinois at Urbana-Champaign.
+He is a Professor Emeritus of Chinese, Educational Psychology and Linguistics at the University of Illinois at Urbana-Champaign.
 His book The Morphology of Chinese (2000) is influential and widely cited in Chinese linguistics.
 His more recent book A Social View on the Chinese Language (2021) offers a linguistic introduction to the Chinese language for the general reader.